PangaeaPanga

-Alex Tan (born March 13, 1996), better known under the screen names PangaeaPanga, PePanga and formerly penangbenny, is an American ROM hacker, speedrunner and tool-assisted speedrunner.
+Alex Tan (born March 13, 1996), better known as PangaeaPanga, is an American ROM hacker, speedrunner and tool-assisted speedrunner.
 He is best known as the creator of difficult Super Mario World ROM hacks and Super Mario Maker levels.
 His notable work includes Super Mario World ROM hack Super Dram World and Super Mario Maker levels "P-Break" and the "Pit of Panga" series.
 He has also played through Super Mario World blindfolded.

 Personal life

-Tan is from Rocky Hill, Connecticut, and is a graduate of Rocky Hill High School.
-His fastest mile run is 4:23.13.
-In 2018, he graduated from the University of Connecticut School of Business with a degree in management information systems, and was an NCAA Division I cross country runner for the UConn Huskies during the 2014–2015 season.
-He also plays the piano and trumpet.
+Tan is from Rocky Hill, Connecticut.
+He attended the University of Connecticut.

 Speedrunning career

 Tan was the world record holder for speedrunning Super Mario World in 2015, having beaten the game in 1 minute and 38 seconds using arbitrary code execution, though this record has since been beaten.

 Tan started playing Super Mario World while blindfolded on June 16, 2015, and completed a full run of the game this way eight days later.
 He has stated that he got the idea from fellow player of Super Mario World DavisKongCountry, who played portions of the game blindfolded.
 To beat the game in this way, Tan memorized a route that was "easy and consistent", using musical cues from the game to know when to carry out certain actions.
 The run took 23 minutes, despite playing as the character Mario, dying a few times, and getting lost.
 After having his world record beaten on July 20, 2016, in a time of 17:46, he reclaimed the title a few days later on August 8, 2016, with a time of 15:59 using the Japanese release, before once again having his world record beaten on May 24, 2017, with a time of 13:31.

 In September 2015, shortly before Super Mario Maker was released, YouTube removed the majority of Tan's tool-assisted speedrun videos from his channel after a Digital Millennium Copyright Act claim was made by Nintendo.
 Tan described his YouTube channel as "wrecked" on Twitter and stated that he finds it a "shame" that content creators "are restricted to … Super Mario Maker instead of the way we have always done."